carlcassar/carlcassar/resources/markdown/Better Http Status Codes In Laravel.md

 title: Better HTTP Status Codes In Laravel
 slug:
 author: Carl Cassar
-description: This Laravel quick tip will show you how to make your code more readable and expressive by replacing http status code magic numbers with calls to static constants.
+description: How to make your code more readable and expressive by replacing http status code magic numbers with calls to static constants.
 tags:
   - tips
   - laravel